Disraeli Gears: Release

-The album was released in November 1967 by Reaction Records.
+The album was released in November 1967 by Reaction Records and was a big commercial success, reaching No. 5 on the UK Albums Chart, No. 4 in the US and No. 1 on the Swedish and Finnish charts.
+The album was also No. 1 for two weeks on the Australian album chart and was listed as the No. 1 album of 1968 by Cash Box in its year-end album chart.

 Deluxe Edition

 The original 11-track album was remastered by Joseph M. Palmaccio at PolyGram Studios for a 1998 release, including bonus photographs accompanying the original album artwork.

 The Disraeli Gears Deluxe Edition includes the complete album in both mono and stereo, demos, alternative takes and tracks taken from the band's live sessions on BBC radio.
 Included is an outtake of "Blue Condition" with Eric Clapton on lead vocals, and demos of the songs "Weird of Hermiston" and "The Clearout" which were not released until Jack Bruce's first solo album Songs for a Tailor.